eam-00/Backup-scripts/README.md

 Sync files to an external USB drive, provided the drive is mounted.

 ## tar-backups.sh

-Make backups of specific directories, creating a copy of those directories, if an old backup of those already exists.
+Makes backups of specific directories, if an old backup of a given directory already exists, it creates a copy before making the backup.